 problem is out of date emails and phone numbers - even addresses!

 Address: Important: Any address given during card checkout must be the card statement address, this is part of the security check on your card, not delivery instructions!
 Delivery address is a separate issue dealt with via a message.
 You may be asked for a delivery method as part of the checkout - if there aren't multiple choices in the drop-down just select 'default'.
 Other delivery options like express & export are via add-to-cart items on the shopping page.
 Finally you must check the 'read/agree terms' box to continue.

 ** If for some reason you are still logged-in to a PayPal account from earlier activity including opting for their "Stay logged in for faster Checkout" or "activate one-touch" you will not be offered these card/guest options, if that is the case you'll need to log-out somehow before proceeding.
 It's logical enough - if logged-into PayPal they will assume that's how you want to pay.
-Choosing express checkout options on earlier purchases here or elsewhere may mean you are permanently and/or automatically logged-in by default, you can still manually log-out though.
+Choosing PayPal Express checkout options on earlier purchases here or elsewhere may mean you are permanently and/or automatically logged-in by default, you can still manually log-out though.

 Problems encountered: Common issues seem to be: Address entered not matching the statement address for the card; Wrong card type chosen from drop-down; Invalid email address or Invalid email format entered; Contact Phone number omitted.
 Read/agree terms box not clicked.

 If the screen reappears as before but all or partially blank that is often a sign that the card details have been rejected for some reason, usually as incomplete or invalid, please recheck the items above.